Pandidoux/pico-deck/README.md

 # Pico Deck

-## Introduction

-Use a Raspberry pi Pico to make your own usb macro keyboard.

-Use CircuitPython and adafruit's libraries.
+Pico Deck is a Raspberry Pi Pico-based USB macro keyboard project.

+With the help of CircuitPython and Adafruit's libraries, you can create your own custom keyboard with an anti-ghosting system that can handle up to 12 physical buttons and 3 physical switches to toggle 8 different profiles.

-## Feature
+## Features
-- Anti-ghosting
+- Anti-ghosting system
 - Use F13 to F24 virtual keyboard keys
 - Up to 12 physical buttons
-- Two physical switches (on/off) to toggle 4 profils

-### Informations
-#### About profils
-- F# : Instruction press send when the button is press and release when the button is release (implement anti-ghosting)
-- Ctrl+F# : Instruction press+release send when the buton is press.
-When button is release send release all keys
-- Shift+F# : Instruction press+release send when the buton is press.
-When button is release send release all keys
-- Ctrl+Shift+F# : Instruction press+release send when the buton is press.
-When button is release send release all keys

-## Install on your Pico

-- Clone or download this repostory.
-#### Flash CircuitPython `firmware`
-- On your Pico, press BOOTSEL button while plugin to your computer via USB
-- Drag and drop the [latest CircuitPython](https://circuitpython.org/downloads) firmware file (.uf2) on your pico storage, it will reboot.
-#### Install `code`
-- Plug your Pico to your computer (do not press BOOTSEL)
-- Drag and drop the new `code.py` on your Pico.
-- Drag and drop the library folder `lib` on your Pico.

-## Wiring
-- GP0 --- `F13` Push button --- GND
-- GP1 --- `F14` Push button --- GND
-- GP2 --- `F15` Push button --- GND
-- GP3 --- `F16` Push button --- GND
-- GP4 --- `F17` Push button --- GND
-- GP5 --- `F18` Push button --- GND
-- GP6 --- `F19` Push button --- GND
-- GP7 --- `F20` Push button --- GND
-- GP8 --- `F21` Push button --- GND
-- GP9 --- `F22` Push button --- GND
-- GP10 --- `F23` Push button --- GND
-- GP11 --- `F24` Push button --- GND
-- GP28 --- `Ctrl` Switch --- GND
-- GP27 --- `Shift` Switch --- GND
+- 3 physical switches (on/off) to toggle 8 different profiles

+### Simple profiles
+When a button is pressed, instruction `press` and `release` are sent to the computer for each button individually

+You can press multiple buttons at the same time with anti-ghosting

+### Profiles with macro combination
+Instruction `press` and `release` are sent to the computer only when you push the button You can combine Ctrl, Alt, Shift and F# (in this order) by toggling the switches:
+- Ctrl+F#
+- Ctrl+Alt+F#
+- Ctrl+Alt+Shift+F#
+- Ctrl+Shift+F#
+- Alt+F#
+- Alt+Shift+F#
+- Shift+F#

+## Installation
+### Flash CircuitPython firmware
+1. Clone or download this repository.
+2. On your Pico, press the BOOTSEL button while plugging it into your computer via USB.
+3. Download the [latest CircuitPython firmware](https://circuitpython.org/downloads) file (.uf2).
+4. Drag and drop the firmware file on your Pico storage.
+The Pico will reboot.

+### Install code
+1. Plug your Pico into your computer (do not press BOOTSEL).
+2. Go to the `code` folder.
+3. Drag and drop the `code.py` and `lib` folder on your Pico.

+### Wiring
+- GP0 <-----> F13 Push button <-----> GND
+- GP1 <-----> F14 Push button <-----> GND
+- GP2 <-----> F15 Push button <-----> GND
+- GP3 <-----> F16 Push button <-----> GND
+- GP4 <-----> F17 Push button <-----> GND
+- GP5 <-----> F18 Push button <-----> GND
+- GP6 <-----> F19 Push button <-----> GND
+- GP7 <-----> F20 Push button <-----> GND
+- GP8 <-----> F21 Push button <-----> GND
+- GP9 <-----> F22 Push button <-----> GND
+- GP10 <-----> F23 Push button <-----> GND
+- GP11 <-----> F24 Push button <-----> GND
+- GP28 <-----> Ctrl Switch <-----> GND
+- GP27 <-----> Shift Switch <-----> GND
+- GP26 <-----> Alt Switch <-----> GND

+### Usage
+Once you have installed the code and connected the buttons, switches, and Pico as described above, you can start using your macro keyboard.

+To use the simple profiles, just press the desired button(s), and the corresponding key(s) will be sent to the computer.

+To use the profiles with macro combination, toggle the desired switches and then press the button(s).

+The corresponding key(s) and macro(s) will be sent to the computer.

+Enjoy your custom macro keyboard!